Wood Elf

 Forestborn (1 Point)

 The deep undergrowth of the wood is no obstacle to you.
-You can shift into and while within difficult terrain created by natural vegetation, roots, or other forest features.
+You can shift into and while within difficult terrain.

 Otherworldly Grace (2 Points)